One in Five Minds Breaks the Stigma Associated with Mental Illness

 She was quite happy to be supporting kids in need and we had a lovely time getting our nails done, mingling with other supporters, and partaking in a fun Photo Booth photo op.
 Her participation in the event helped her to understand how important it is to support one another.

-There is a community of children in Bexar County that need our help and we want to make sure that they get it with no judgement or stigma attached.
+There is a community of children in Bexar County that need our help and we want to make sure that they get it with no judgment or stigma attached.

 That doesn’t sound so hard, does it?

-Take pictures of your manicure and post them on social media with the hashtag #maynicures to show that you care.
-Tag two friends in your post and encourage them to do the same.
+Take pictures of your manicure and post them on social media with the hashtag #maynicures to show that you care and tag @1in5minds.
+You can also tag two friends in your post to encourage them to do the same.
 Let’s spread the word about mental illness and let those affected by it know that they don’t have to deal with this alone.

 It’s time to start tearing down the stigma that keeps kids from getting the help that they need.
-Mental illness is not something to be ignored, and it won’t go away on it’s own.
+Mental illness is not something to be ignored, and it won’t go away on its own.
 It’s a real problem that requires attention and treatment.
 Avoiding the discussion won’t change the statistics, but spreading awareness can.May is #MentalHealthAwareness Month.
-Let's break the stigma & spread awareness by getting… Click To Tweet
+Let's break the stigma & spread awareness by getting #maynicures!!
+Check it out: Click To Tweet

 You might not think that you know someone with a mental illness, but statistics say you likely do.
 It’s not something people feel comfortable talking about, so it might just be that you don’t know- and this is the whole point of the campaign- to spread awareness.